Assigning scopes, principals, roles and grants

 - Create a role

-- Firstly, you need to create a role within Boundary.
-Roles can be defined at the global, organization, or project scopes.
-A role is a collection of grants that can be assigned to principals, which include respective managed groups.
+- First, create a role within Boundary, defining them at the global, organization, or project scopes.
+A role contains grants that you assign to principals, including their associated managed groups.

 - Assign principals to the role

-- Once the role is created, you can assign managed groups as principals to that role.
-This is done by adding the unique ID of the managed group to the role's principal IDs.
+- Second, assign managed groups as principals to that role.
+Do this by adding the unique ID of the managed group to the role's principal IDs.
 This step effectively links the managed group to the role, allowing its members to inherit the permissions defined by the role.

 Grant permissions to roles